incerta/schematox/README.md

 npm run bench
 ```

+**schematox wins on parsing, where it matters most.** For primitives — strings, numbers, booleans, bigints, literals — schematox is the fastest library in this comparison, ajv included, since there's no schema tree to walk and no compiled-function overhead either.
+On objects, arrays, records, and tuples it's neck-and-neck with valibot and consistently ahead of zod, superstruct, and yup.
+The only library that pulls further ahead on those compound shapes is ajv, whose compiled validators trade a punishing one-time construction cost for that speed — see below.

 Numbers below were captured on Node v23.7.0, Apple M1.
 Absolute numbers will differ on your machine — what should hold up is the relative ordering and the reasoning behind it.

 ### Schema construction (ops/sec, higher is better)